 3. Increases Pressing Strength

-When performing this movement, you address instability and imbalance issues in the shoulder and scapular region.
-This contributes to your overall pressing strength and gives you a balanced physique.
+Addressing instability and imbalance issues in the shoulder and scapular region contributes to enhanced pressing strength.

 “When it comes to injury supplementation, athletes can use the landmine press in place of a traditional barbell press.
 If they have a nagging injury (such as shoulder impingement), they can use the landmine to maintain strength and movement patterns.”